getgrav/grav-learn/pages/10.cookbook/04.admin-recipes/docs.md

 #### Problem:

-You want to provide a site-wide group of user-editable company fields akin to `system.yaml` or `site.yaml` but in it's own dedicated file.
+You want to provide a site-wide group of user-editable company fields akin to `system.yaml` or `site.yaml`, but in its own dedicated file.

 #### Solution: